2024 Ulster Unionist Party leadership election: Aftermath

 Following the closure of nominations, Nesbitt held a press conference in which he paid tribute to the outgoing leader, Doug Beattie, stating that whenever he became leader last time Beattie’s name “was the first on the list of the people I wanted to attract into the party”.
 However, Nesbitt refused to state whether Beattie had backed his nomination.
 Speaking about the current state of the UUP, he said it "looks like what has happened is a badly split party."

 On 9 September 2024, it was revealed that at a recent meeting of Party Officers it was decided to ratify Nesbitt as party leader as the first order of business of the Party Conference on 28 September 2024, meaning the proposed extraordinary general meeting for 14 September was cancelled.

 In July 2025, Nesbitt remarked that he may step down as UUP leader before the next Northern Ireland Assembly election, which would trigger a leadership election.
+He subsequently announced his resignation as leader on 2 January 2026.